Embird Embroidery Software

 Overall Scale

 Overall Scale works like a zoom tool for sprouts.
-This control allows to increase or decrease the size of all sprouts (all size levels of sprouts).
+This control allows you to increase or decrease the size of all sprouts (all size levels of sprouts).
 It affects all sprouts, including leaves and flowers.
-It does not affect basis and core, which have their own scale control or their size is fixed.
-Indirectly, the overall scale increases or decreases also the empty space between the sprouts.
+It does not affect the base and core, which have their own scale control, or their size is fixed.
+Indirectly, the overall scale also increases or decreases the empty space between the sprouts.

 Mesh - Curly Plant - 100% overall scale of sprouts